Portrait Photography Tutorial

 How do I know when to stop?
 I know the session is over when I catch myself taking the same picture again and again, or we just run out of time.

-The picture above was taken in the studio where I can control the lighting carefully and ensure that the shadows fall exactly where I want them.
+The picture above was taken in a premium photo studio where I can control the lighting carefully and ensure that the shadows fall exactly where I want them.
 I'll be giving you some tips on light placement on page 2.

 This little fellow below on the other hand was shot outside in the playground.
 I only actually got two shots of this guy so I consider myself quite lucky to get a pose as good as this.
 Once again, when you look at the picture, you immediately start to read his personality.
 The shot is a very natural pose.
 You could not tell him to do that and expect the same degree of success.
 Which brings me to one of the most important tips for successful portraiture.